jdereg/java-util/README.md

 * **UrlInvocationHandler**, **SessionAwareInvocationHandler**, **CookieAwareInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.9.2
+ * Added wildcard to regex pattern to StringUtilities.
+This API turns a DOS-like wildcard pattern (where * matches anything and ? matches a single character) into a regex pattern useful in String.matches() API.
 * 1.9.1
  * Floating-point allow difference by epsilon value (currently hard-coded on DeepEquals.
 Will likely be optional parameter in future version).
 * 1.9.0